Prospective Students: Overview

 Q: My student feels uncomfortable approaching faculty about a disability.
 Does ODS provide any assistance or guidance to ease the anxiety of talking with faculty?

-A: Yes, the ODS staff are available to talk with students and also provide role- playing about any situation that is uncomfortable for the student.
-For example, approaching their professor with an academic adjustment letter.
+A: Yes, the ODS staff are available to talk with students and also provide role-playing about any situation that is uncomfortable for the student.
+For example, approaching their professor with an academic accommodation letter.

 Q: My student has an illness and may miss class due to a documented illness.
 What can ODS do to support my student and work with the professors when this occurs?